DeadWisdom/notes/ideas/twitter-replacement.md

 - Block
 - Ignore
 - Search
-- Canon
-  - Posts/Replies that are super important and distill an idea
 - Streams
   - Moderated kind of groups
 - Living posts - Video or Audio posts that live for a while
-- Facets - Follow a certain facet of someone
-  - Suggested follows are for facets of people you already follow
 - Big Posts
   - No limit on posts, you just have to have a description
 - Flag missinformation